rsms/gitblog/docs/content.md

 ## Header fields

 Field names are case-insensitive and values can wrap over several rows (if subsequent rows are indented with at least one space or tab).
-The field name and value are separated by a colon (`":"`) and all of them are optional and replaced by default or deduced values if not specified.
+The field name and value are separated by a colon (`":"`).

 ### Standard header fields

+All of these are optional and replaced by default values if not specified.

 <table>
 	<tr>